 3. Feed your dog healthy kibble

-A healthy hard dog food can help scrape the plaque off your dog’s teeth.
+A portion of healthy hard dog food can help scrape the plaque off your dog’s teeth.
 Additionally, a raw high-quality food diet helps keep your pet’s teeth healthy.

 4. Give your dog toys and bones that promote healthy teeth

-Much like a good dog food, real raw bones, antlers, and some toys can help remove plaque build up on their teeth before it hardens.
+Much like good dog food, real raw bones, antlers, and some toys can help remove plaque build-up on their teeth before it hardens.

 Here are a few of the food products recommended by professionals, with the Veterinary Oral Health’s ‘Seal of Acceptance’ to reduce tartar and keep your dog’s teeth and gums healthy.
 Products with the VOHC seal are regularly updated and you can find the full list at http://www.vohc.org.

 – Prescription Diet Canine

 Adapt your dog’s diet to contribute to keeping their mouth happy, and follow these simple steps to create a routine with your pet to keep tartar away.
 Your dog’s oral health is an integral part of its overall health and happiness.